-The assessed value and the market value of a home are often very different leading to confusion among homeowners.
+The assessed value versus the market value of a home are often very different leading to confusion among homeowners.
 They are viewed as something that should be similar but in reality, they are very different from each other.
-Usually, the assessed value of a home is much lower than the market value and that is for several reasons discussed below.
+Usually, the assessed value of a home is much lower than the market value .
+We’ll discuss why this is below.

-The market value of a home is the amount of money the home would generate if it were sold at listing price in an open market.
-This is the number that real estate agents and appraisers try to determine in an effort to figure out what a home is actually worth.
+The market value of a home is the amount of money the home generates when sold at listing price in an open market.
+This is the number that realtor’s and appraisers try to determine in an effort to figure out what a home is actually worth.

-A good real estate agent will try to be as accurate as possible when determining this number because it’s one of the most important parts of their job.
-Agents may have a slightly different approach when determining the market value of your home but they will look at the following attributes:
+A good realtor tries to be as accurate as possible when determining this number.
+It’s important for the agent to help the seller understand assessed value vs market value of the home if there are discrepancies.
+Agents often have a slightly different approach when determining the market value of your home.
+But overall they look at the following:

-Exterior: In addition to curb appeal, agents will look at the lot size, house style, exterior conditions, etc. Sometimes they will offer home improvement advice to make it easier to sell your home.
+Exterior: In addition to curb appeal, agents look at lot size, house style, exterior conditions, etc. Sometimes they offer home improvement advice as well.

-Similar Homes: An agent will research houses that are similar to the home in question.
-These similar homes are also known as comparables or comps for short.
-Comparable homes give agents and appraisers an idea of what buyers are likely to pay for a specific property and therefore help in determining the market value.
+Similar Homes: An agent researches houses that are similar to the home in question, these are known as comparables or comps for short.
+Comparable homes give agents and appraisers an idea of what buyers are likely to pay for a specific property.
+As a result they help in determining the market value.

 Supply and Demand: If there are more buyers than sellers, then supply will be low and it will lead to a seller’s market.
-That means higher prices for homes can often be charged.
-On the flipside, if there are more sellers than buyers, then supply will be high and that will lead to a buyers market.
+Often, that means charging higher prices for homes.
+On the flip side, if there are more sellers than buyers, then supply is high and this leads to a buyers market.
 This means that buyers can get away with offering less than asking price or be more aggressive in their negotiations.

-Location, location, location: As the old saying goes, location is important and an agent will evaluate the neighborhood, school districts, crime rates, walk score, and other factors that may affect a homes price.
+Location: Location is important.
+An agent will evaluate the neighborhood, school districts, crime rates, and other factors that may affect a homes price.

 What is assessed value?

-Assessed values are relatively similar to market value, except they are not calculated by a real estate agent and are used for different purposes other than selling the home.
+Assessed values are relatively similar to market value.
+Except they are not calculated by a real estate agent and are used for purposes other than selling the home.

-Most local governments employ property assessors whose sole job is to determine how much a property is worth to help in calculating property taxes a homeowner will need to pay.
+Most local governments employ property assessors whose sole job is to determine how much a property is worth.
+This helps in calculating property taxes a homeowner will need to pay.

-This number is reached by utilizing comps (similar properties) as a starting point.
-From there an assessor will look at recent improvements, rental income, or how much it would cost to replace a home if a natural disaster were to destroy it.
+This number is found by utilizing comps (similar properties) as a starting point.
+From there an assessor looks at recent improvements, rental income.
+This also includes how much it would cost to replace a home if a natural disaster were to destroy it.

 Assessed value and property tax bills